fis/aoc/docs/2020-notes.md

-An AoC staple is a game that can be efficiently simulated on the small scale just by following the rules (for part 1), but (at least for some special cases, including those involving part 2) can also be leapfrogged directly to the solution.
-Day 23 falls annoyingly on a boundary: the direct simulation of 10M moves is still pretty feasible, finishing (on this implementation) in 0.57 seconds.
+An AoC staple is a game that can be efficiently simulated on the small scale just by following the rules (for part 1), but (at least for some special cases, including those involving part 2, which tends to be computationally less feasible for the simple solution) can also be leapfrogged directly to the solution.
+Day 23 falls annoyingly on a boundary: the direct simulation of 10M moves is still pretty feasible, finishing (on this implementation) in 0.34 seconds.
 If I come across a better way, I'll update these notes later.

 The part 1 solution, for no sensible reason whatsover, represents the ring as an